Quantum capacity under adversarial quantum noise: arbitrarily varying quantum channels: Basic definitions and main results

 \end{definition} Finally, we shall need the notion of the classical deterministic capacity $C_{\textrm{det}}(\fri)$ of the AVQC $\fri=\{\cn_s \}_{s\in\bS}$ with \emph{average} error criterion. \begin{definition} An $(l,M_l)$-(deterministic) code for message transmission is a family of pairs $\mathfrak{C}_l=(\rho_i, D_i)_{i=1}^{M_l}$ where $\rho_1,\ldots ,\rho_{M_l}\in\cs(\hr^{\otimes l})$, and positive semi-definite operators $D_1,\ldots, D_{M_l}\in\mathcal{B}(\kr^{\otimes l})$ satisfying $\sum_{i=1}^{M_l}D_i=\idn_{\kr^{\otimes l}} $.\\ The worst-case average probability of error of a code $\mathfrak{C}_l$ is given by

 where for $s^l\in\bS^l$ we set

-The achievable rates and the classical deterministic capacity $C_{\textrm{det}}(\fri)$ of $\fri$, with respect to the error criterion given in (\ref{def-av-error}), are then defined in the usual way.\\ \end{definition} For any AVQC finite or infinite, the compound quantum channel generated by the \emph{infinite} set $\conv(\fri)$ (cf. \cite{bbn-2} for the relevant definitions) shall play the crucial role in our derivation of the coding results below.\\ Our main result, a quantum version of Ahlswede's dichotomy for finite AVQCs, goes as follows: \begin{theorem} Let $\fri=\{\cn_s \}_{s\in \bS}$ be an AVQC. \begin{enumerate} \item With $\textrm{conv}(\fri)$ denoting the convex hull of $\fri$ we have
+The achievable rates and the classical deterministic capacity $C_{\textrm{det}}(\fri)$ of $\fri$, with respect to the error criterion given in (\ref{def-av-error}), are then defined in the usual way.\\ \end{definition} For any AVQC (finite or infinite), the compound quantum channel generated by the set $\conv(\fri)$ (cf. \cite{bbn-2} for the relevant definition) shall play the crucial role in our derivation of the coding results below.
+In the relevant cases we will have $|\fri|>1$ and, therefore, $\conv(\fri)$ will be \emph{infinite}.\\ Our main result, a quantum version of Ahlswede's dichotomy for finite AVQCs, goes as follows: \begin{theorem} Let $\fri=\{\cn_s \}_{s\in \bS}$ be an AVQC. \begin{enumerate} \item With $\textrm{conv}(\fri)$ denoting the convex hull of $\fri$ we have